jimmi-aylesworth/Security-Validation/smb-prop-emulator/readme.md

 ---

-# Things you can safely add next

-If you want to make this more useful without becoming unsafe, I can help you add:
+# Things to consider for future release

 1. Signed task tokens
 	So agents only accept controller-issued work.